silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/02_CMS_Architecture.md

 and [JavaScript](/contributing/javascript_coding_conventions)
 coding conventions.

-## Sprites

-We use sprites to handle various icons and images throughout the CMS.
-These are automatically generated by running `npm run build` and can be found at `/admin/client/src/sprites/dist`.
-To add new images to the sprites, simply add the image to the folder matching the image's size in `/admin/client/sprites` then run `npm run sprites` to generate the sprite containing your image.
-Along with the new sprite containing your image, there will also be a new variable in `/admin/client/styles/legacy/_sprites.scss` which you can use in your .scss file by first extending the class matching the sprite (eg `@extend .icon-sprites-32x32;`), and then including your image using the variable matching your image (eg `@include sprite($sprites-32x32-my-image);`).

 ## The Admin URL

 The CMS interface can be accessed by default through the `admin/` URL.
 You can change this by setting your own [Director routing rule](director#routing-rules) to the `[api:AdminRootController]` and clear the old rule like in the example below.